Russ Courtnall

 Russell William Courtnall (born June 2, 1965) is a Canadian former ice hockey player.
 He played in the National Hockey League for the Toronto Maple Leafs, Montreal Canadiens, Minnesota North Stars, Dallas Stars, Vancouver Canucks, New York Rangers and Los Angeles Kings between 1984 and 1999.
 Courtnall was born in Duncan, British Columbia, but grew up in Oak Bay, British Columbia.
+He is the younger brother of Geoff Courtnall; the two briefly played together as Canucks.